woman writing on whiteboard

 3. Gen-Z needs

-With Gen Z joining the workforce, their needs and requests towards their employers play an increasing role in designing the work day of the future.
+With Gen Z joining the workforce, their needs and requests for their employers play an increasing role in designing the work day of the future.
 So what exactly are those needs?
 As we see it, Gen Z employees are looking for meaning in their work.
 In addition, a strong work-life balance, positive relationships, transparency and open communication are crucial to attracting and retaining this growing segment of the workforce.

 4. New Leadership